Skip to content

 routing = ["openai"]

-# ... and a provider is an API endpoint for it (e.g. OpenAI, Azure)
+# ... and a provider is an API endpoint that serves it (e.g. OpenAI, Azure).

 [models.gpt_4o_mini.providers.openai]